Futurism (Christianity)

-Futurism is a Christian eschatological view that interprets portions of the Book of Revelation, the Book of Ezekiel, and the Book of Daniel as future events in a literal, physical, apocalyptic, and global context.
+Futurism is a Christian eschatological view that interprets portions of the Book of Revelation and other apocalyptic sections of the Bible as future "end-time" events.
+By comparison, other Christian eschatological views interpret these passages as past events in a symbolic, historic context, such as preterism and historicism, or as present-day events in a non-literal and spiritual context, as in idealism.

-By comparison, other Christian eschatological views interpret these passages as past events in a symbolic, historic context (Preterism and Historicism), or as present-day events in a non-literal and spiritual context (Idealism).
-Futurist beliefs usually have a close association with Premillennialism and Dispensationalism.
+Futurist beliefs usually have a close association with premillennialism and dispensationalism.
+Historic premillennialism combines futurist and preterist views.

+Background

+The term futurism refers to the fact that this view pushes prophecies in the apocalyptic sections of the Bible into a future "end time" occurrence.
+The futurist approach to the Book of Revelation contends that chapters 4-22 relate to a future time.

+The alternatives to futurism are preterism, both full and partial, which views prophetic fulfillment as already having happened in the past; historicism, which sees the unfolding of prophetic scripture throughout the church age; and idealism, which views these scripture texts as spiritual.

+All of these are hermeneutical approaches to prophetic apocalyptical scripture.
+They are separate from one's millennial view, which may be premillennial, postmillennial, or amillennial.

 History

 Some elements of the futurist interpretation of Revelation and Daniel appeared in the early centuries of the Christian Church.
 However, the view was not popular.
 Irenaeus of Lyon (died c.
 202), for instance, subscribed to the view that Daniel's 70th week awaited a future fulfillment.

+During the Reformation, historicism was the dominant view.
+All, or nearly all of the reformers saw the pope as Antichrist.
+Futurism emerged after this time as a Roman Catholic response to historicism.
+This rise of futurism is generally associated with a Jesuit priest named Francisco Ribera (1537–1591).
+Ribera is said to have developed his scheme for the purpose of refuting historicism and its papal antichrist.
+A scheme similar to Ribera's was put forward by Italian archbishop Robert Bellarmine (1542-1621).

-Two Catholic Jesuit writers, Manuel Lacunza (1731-1801) and Francisco Ribera (1537-1591), proposed the futurist view.
-Lacunza wrote under the pen name "Ben-Ezra", and his work was banned by the Catholic Church.
-Up until the 19th Century, the futurist view was generally shunned by non-Catholics, being seen as a self-defense of the papacy against the claims of the historicist reformers.
+Another Jesuit, Manuel Lacunza (1731–1801), wrote in favor of futurism under the pen name "Ben-Ezra", and his work was banned by the Catholic Church.
+Until the 19th century, the futurist view was generally shunned by non-Catholics, being seen as a self-defense of the papacy against the claims of the historicist reformers.

+The futurist view entered Protestant circles around 1827 through Samuel R. Maitland, librarian to the Archbishop of Canterbury.
+It began to expand into Protestantism in the 1800s through the teachings of John Nelson Darby and dispensationalism.

-The Futurist view has grown in popularity in the 19th and 20th centuries, and is currently followed by millions of Christians.
-However, while this interpretation is popular among U.S. Evangelicals, it is generally rejected by Roman Catholics, Orthodox Christians, Lutherans, and Reformed Christians.
+Futurism has grown in popularity in the 19th and 20th centuries, and is currently followed by millions of Christians.

-Book of Revelation

-The futurist view assigns all or most of the prophecy to the future, shortly before the Second Coming; especially when interpreted in conjunction with Daniel, Isaiah 2:11-22, 1 Thessalonians 4:15–5:11, and other eschatological sections of the Bible.
+Beliefs

+Zionism

+Much of the futurist belief rests on the assumption that God has never given Israel all the land promised through Abraham and that the complete fulfillment of this promise is still in the future.